tyler36/cypress-demo/README.md

 ### Cypress GUI font support

-- If Cypress GUI displays `□` in the step logs, it is missing the a character set/font.
+- If Cypress GUI displays `□` in the step logs, a character set/font is missing.
 - A straight forward solution is to map your local font directory as a volume:

     ```docker